 10 year comparative yields

-The Euro area is a fiscal basket case, lacks a guaranteed tax base for its fiat currency, yet its 10 year Govt bonds yield ob average approx -200bps less than a comparable US Treasury.
+The Euro area is a fiscal basket case that lacks a guaranteed tax base for its fiat currency, yet was briefly able to manipulate down its average 10 year Govt bonds yield to -200bps discount against comparable US Treasuries.

 Alas, no more as rising US rates and monetary tightening forces a comparable response from all other central banks.
 Roll-in the ECB's more stretched balance sheet position and the increased push for political union (to secure the 'transfer union') becomes more understandable.

 QT replaces QE and its everyone for themselves as central banks compete for investor capital.
 Yields are both rising, but interestingly with thise of US and EU once again converging.